In Summary

 The practical challenge for patients with blood deficiency patterns in modern life is that the factors depleting their blood are often deeply embedded in their occupational and social commitments.
 I do not tell patients to simply work less — in most cases, they cannot.
 What I do is help them identify the most impactful modifications within their actual constraints.

-Sleep is almost always the highest leverage intervention.
-Even partial sleep restoration — from five to seven hours, or from poor to better sleep quality through sleep hygiene and constitutional treatment — produces measurable improvement in blood deficiency symptoms within weeks, because the restoration function that was being suppressed can begin to operate again.
+Sleep is almost always the highest-leverage intervention.
+Even partial sleep restoration — from five to seven hours, or from poor to better sleep quality through sleep hygiene and constitutional treatment — tends to produce measurable improvement in blood deficiency symptoms within weeks, because the restoration function that was being suppressed can begin to operate again.

-Dietary attention to the foods that Korean medicine identifies as blood-building — dark leafy vegetables, legumes, red meat in moderation, foods that are warming and easy to digest for the Spleen-Stomach system — complements herbal treatment and provides the raw materials the blood-building process requires.
-These are not exotic or expensive foods; they are the whole-food dietary staples that have sustained human populations throughout history and that modern convenience diets systematically exclude.
+Dietary attention to the foods that Korean medicine identifies as blood-building — dark leafy vegetables, legumes, red meat in moderation, and warming, easily digestible foods for the Spleen-Stomach system — complements treatment and provides the raw materials the blood-building process requires.
+These are not exotic or expensive foods; they are whole-food staples that modern convenience diets often exclude.

-Constitutional herbal treatment for blood deficiency is one of Korean medicine’s most clinically reliable domains.
-The classic blood-building formulas — Si Wu Tang and its modifications, He Shou Wu preparations, formulas targeted to specific patterns of spleen deficiency or liver blood insufficiency — have documented clinical records extending over centuries.
-They work slowly, requiring months rather than weeks, but the improvements they produce in hair quality, emotional stability, sleep quality, and general vitality are genuine and meaningful.
+Constitutional herbal treatment for blood deficiency is one of Korean medicine’s more clinically reliable domains.
+The classic blood-building formulas — Samul-tang (四物湯) and its modifications, Hasuo (何首烏)-based preparations, and formulas targeted to specific patterns of spleen deficiency or liver blood insufficiency — have long clinical records.
+They work slowly, over months rather than weeks.
+One safety note: Hasuo (何首烏, sold internationally as fo-ti or Polygonum multiflorum) has been linked to cases of liver injury and should be used only under professional supervision with appropriate processing and monitoring, not self-prescribed.
+As always, formula selection belongs with a qualified clinician rather than with self-treatment.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.